imoralescs/imoralescs.github.io/aws.md

 ### Lambda

-Before create a Lambda function or used serverless frameworks for manages your function application code and infrastructure, we need first to give it access keys for your AWS account.
+Before create a Lambda function or used Serverless Frameworks for manages your function application code and infrastructure, we need first to give it access keys for your AWS account.

 Preparation: